-Ansea is building a narrative of inclusivity and ecology, engaging head-on with the current state of swimwear manufacturing and the male-dominated world of surfing and aquatics.
-After nearly two decades away from the sport, Lorick was surprised to find that the aesthetic of women’s surfing had hardly changed--it still consisted of barely-there bikinis.
+Building a narrative of inclusivity and ecology, engaging head-on with the current state of swimwear manufacturing and the male-dominated world of surfing and aquatics.
 Surf brands, even female-oriented ones, continue to be run by men.
 And wetsuits continue to be the most toxic of sporting goods, constructed out of anthropogenic neoprene.
-Lorick believes these are telltale signs of an industry that is slow to evolve.
-Ansea speaks to women of all ethnicities, body types, ability levels, and interests with a collection of swimsuits, wetsuits, and ready-to-wear that is anchored at the intersection of timeless aesthetic, heritage quality, and responsible environmental practices.
+Ansea believes these are telltale signs of an industry that is slow to evolve.
+Speaking to women of all ethnicities, body types, ability levels, and interests with a collection of swimsuits, wetsuits, and ready-to-wear that is anchored at the intersection of timeless aesthetic, heritage quality, and responsible environmental practices.

 Less is Everything